champa720/material.io/_sections/materials/social-studies/cc-basics/chapter-6/lesson-6.3.md

 tag: US History

 excerpt: "Economic cycles are often fueled by advances in science.
 For instance, in the sixteenth and seventeenth centuries, discoveries and ideas in astronomy, chemistry, physics, and other fields provided new knowledge about our world.
 People used this knowledge to invent new machines and processes.
 This progress drove the Industrial Revolution and the Transportation Revolution of the eighteenth and nineteenth centuries.
 Scientific discoveries have continued to affect the economy.
 A good example is today's Digital Revolution."

-source:
-- title: Common Core Basics
-  subject: Social Studies
-  chapter: 6
-  toc_type: Lesson
-  toc_number: 6.3
-  pages: 256 - 261

-objectives:
-- Describe the Scientific and Industrial Revolutions
-- Describe the Digital and Transportation Revolutions
-- Identify the current impact of these revolutions

-skills:
-- core: Analyze Events and Ideas
-- reading: Sequence Events

-vocabulary:
-- analyze
-- Digital Revolution
-- era
-- fundamental
-- Industrial Revolution
-- revolution
-- Scientific Revolution
-- theory
-- Transportation Revolution

-key_concept:
-- concept: >
-    Today's world has been shaped by the technological advances of the Scientific Revolution, the Industrial Revolution, the Transportation Revolution, and the Digital Revolution.

-- example: >
-    Which technology product do you rely on the most?
-Perhaps it is a computer if you enjoy keeping up with social media.
-Or it might be your music player if you enjoy listening to songs.
-Maybe it is your phone if you make a lot of calls.
-Or it could be your smart phone for all of those reasons.
 ---
 ## A Revolution in Your Hand